 Next is Prensa, my journalism class.
 This class includes visits from representatives of every principal political party in Spain, and student-led debates on chosen topics.
 The culmination of our year is the publishing of our school’s newspaper: El Guiño.

-Lunch comes next from 1:30-2:40.
+Lunch comes next, from 1:30 to 2:40.
 At SYA, we decide between four local restaurants: Memel, which offers traditional Spanish food; Rinconete, the fixed meal so it’s always a surprise; Fray Juan, the most delicious bocadillo campero you’ll ever find; and Jalos, my personal favorite, with amazing cochinita pibil tacos.

 My last two periods are English and AP Spanish.
 Our English teacher designed the curriculum very purposefully, so that we are reading books about self-identity and culture that reflect the unique and changing lives we’re living abroad.
 The book we are currently reading is Sing, Unburied Sing by Jesmyn Ward.

 In AP Spanish, we talk about everything from grammar to local festivals, and do individual projects about self-selected topics.
 We focus our conversations on what is currently happening in the news: on March 8th, we discussed el feminismo and el machismo as it was International Women’s Day.
 We also commonly use our host families as a helpful resource for homework.

 Today, after the school day ended at 4:30, I volunteered at an institute where kids in homes with working parents or parents who are unable to watch them come to do their homework.
 The kids tend to be immigrants who the Institute has supported for many years, and though they can be raucous at times, they are always grinning and happy to be there.